 Dates & Location

-The International Festival of Winter Cinema is beyond excited to announce that we will be returning to Hawrelak Park, to continue our unique environment, and staying free to attend.
+The International Festival of Winter Cinema is excited to announce that we will be joining Silver Skate Festival for the 7th year in a row in a new location - Sir Wilfrid Laurier Park, where we will continue our unique environment, and stay free to attend.

 Winter Activity Safety